Plates and car insurance

 The main difference between L plates and P plates is that L plates are compulsory for all learner drivers in the UK.
 P plates (‘probationary’ plates), meanwhile, are for when you’ve just passed your test.
 It’s up to you whether you use them.

-Are L plates a legal requirement?
+Are P plates a legal requirement?

-Why should I use P plates?
+Should I use P plates?

 • Letting other drivers know that you’re inexperienced